ashilr11/CapstoneProject/pneumovis/readMe.txt

 To run:

-Make sure you are in the pneumovisProject folder
+Make sure you are in the folder with manage.py in it

 Linux command to run server: